kATHIRVEL101105/MedVisionIndia/README.md

 ---

-# Vision
+# Mission

 MedVision India aims to reduce diagnostic inequality by enabling frontline healthcare workers with accessible offline AI tools.

-The goal is not to replace doctors, but to:
+The objective is not to replace doctors, but to:

 - Improve early detection
 - Reduce diagnostic delays
 - Optimize specialist workload
 - Increase rural healthcare reach
+- Support scalable healthcare access

 ---